wotakumoe/wotaku/docs/torrenting/start.md

 == Magnet URL

-1. Click on the ":mag: Magnet".
+1. Click on the ":mdi-magnet: Magnet".
 2. Choose your torrent client (if it's your first time).
 3. It will open a pop-up window in qBittorent.
 Client will retrieve all the metadata and then show all the files and folders, where to download them, and other settings.
 After adjusting everything, click **OK**.